jaredhanson/bootable/README.md

 Bootable is an extensible initialization layer for [Node.js](http://nodejs.org/) applications.

-Bootlable allows initialization *phases* to be registered for an application.
+Bootable allows initialization *phases* to be registered for an application.
 These phases will be executed sequentially during startup, after which the application will be ready to run.